 The triggers for Cyclothymic Disorder are yet unknown, and researchers are currently working to discover the cause of the illness.
 Genetics, stress, trauma, and physical and mental abuse are the most probable causes of this type of Disorder.

 People suffering from Cyclothymic Disorder are often left undiagnosed, which can cause complex mental health issues.
 Early treatment and prevention help the person to recover faster.
 The most common treatments available are:

-Doctors often recommend medication such as antidepressants, anti-epileptic drugs and mood stabilizers to treat this condition.
+Doctors often recommend antidepressants, anti-epileptic drugs and mood stabilizers to treat this condition.

 Is Psychotherapy the Best Treatment for Bipolar Disorder?

-In addition to medication, Psychotherapy (especially talk therapy) is a great treatment for long-term bipolar disorder.
-A psychotherapist is trained to not just diagnose the disorder, but also to motivate the patient to avail treatment.
-People with bipolar disorder may not feel that something is wrong with them, even though their close friends and family may recognize the sudden changes due to onset of the disorder.
-Lack of proper treatment could lead to long-term damage for the patient.
+In addition to medication, Psychotherapy (especially talk therapy) is an excellent treatment for long-term bipolar Disorder.
+A psychotherapist is trained to diagnose the Disorder and motivate the patient to avail of treatment.
+People with bipolar Disorder may not feel that something is wrong with them, even though their close friends and family may recognize the sudden changes due to the onset of the Disorder.
+Lack of proper treatment could lead to long-term damage to the patient.

-Living with bipolar disorder is hard for both the individual and theirs kin.
-Although people suffering from this disorder have to undergo treatment for the entirety of their lives along with which constant support from family and friends can do wonders.
-It is imperative to lead a healthy lifestyle, stay away from alcohol and drugs, and of course, adopt a healthy regime of exercise and meditation.
+Living with Bipolar Disorder is hard for both the individual and their kin.
+Although people suffering from this Disorder must undergo treatment for the entirety of their lives, constant support from family and friends can do wonders.
+It is imperative to lead a healthy lifestyle, stay away from alcohol and drugs, and adopt a healthy exercise and meditation regime.